-Our officers and directors have agreed with the underwriter to be subject to a lock-up period of 180 days following the date of this prospectus.
+Our officers and directors have agreed with the placement agent to be subject to a lock-up period of 180 days following the date of this prospectus.
 This means that, during the applicable lock-up period, such persons may not offer for sale, contract to sell, sell, distribute, grant any option, right or warrant to purchase, pledge, hypothecate or otherwise dispose of, directly or indirectly, any shares of our common stock or any securities convertible into, or exercisable or exchangeable for, shares of our common stock.
 Certain limited transfers are permitted during the lock-up period if the transfere agrees to these lock-up restrictions.
 The 180 day lock-up period is subject to an additional extension to accommodate for our reports of financial results or material news releases.
-The underwriter may, in its sole discretion and without notice, waive the terms of any of these lock-up restriction on the issuance and sale of our securities for 90 days following the date of this prospectus, although we will be permitted to issue stock options to directors, officers, employees and consultants under our existing plans.
+The placement may, in its sole discretion and without notice, waive the terms of these lock-up agreements.
+We have also agreed, in the placement agreement, to a lock-up restriction on the issuance and sale of our securities for 90 days following the date of this prospectus, although we will be permitted to issue stock options to directors, officers, employees and consultants under our existing plans.